Can you explore Riga during a six-hour layover? Yes. In fact, you can see some of the major attractions, if not all, Old Town Riga is known for.

 Riga is a capital of Latvia, one of the three Baltic countries.
-Set in the month of the River Daugava, the city boast broad beaches.
-However, the natural beauty of Riga doesn’t attract new visitors to the city in the first place.
-Medieval Old Town, a UNESCO World Heritage Site, and wooden and art nouveau architecture steal the show during any visit to Riga, but only later.
+Set in the mouth of the River Daugava, the city boasts a few scenic beaches.
+Yet the remarkable beauty of Riga is not the first thing new visitors notice, at least at first.
+The medieval Old Town, a UNESCO World Heritage Site, and wooden and art nouveau architecture steal the show during your visit to Riga, but only later.
 Let me explain.

 As much as we liked walking down picture-perfect cobblestone streets of the Old Town, Riga is not so uniform in other areas.
-Our bus ride to the center of the city along with a brief visit to a couple of neighborhoods near the Old Town unveiled different side of Riga.
-Many beautifully architecture buildings here look pretty ran down with graffiti generously covering their walls.
+Our bus ride to the center of the city along with a brief visit to a couple of neighborhoods near the Old Town unveiled different sides of Riga.
+Many beautifully designed buildings here looked pretty run down, with graffiti generously covering their walls.

-You don’t have privilege to explore different areas of Riga with only six hours on your hands.
-You need to narrow your interests and focus on one or two neighboring parts of the city.
-The Old Town is undoubtedly one of the best places to start your adventure during a few-hour layover in Riga.
+Unfortunately, you can’t explore a lot of the different side of Riga with only six hours on your hands.
+You need to narrow down your interests and focus on one or two neighborhoods.
+Old Town Riga is undoubtedly one of the best places to start your adventures during a several-hour layover.

-As far as the commute goes, busses number 22 and 322 take you from the airport to the city center in about 30 minutes.
-You can pay for your ride directly to a bus driver or get your round-trip ticket at Visitor Center at the airport.
-The Old Town is a mostly pedestrian area with no public transportation.
+Buses #22 and 322 take you from the airport to the city center in about 30 minutes.
+You can pay for your ride directly to a bus driver or get your round-trip ticket at the Visitor Center at the airport.
+The Old Town is mostly a pedestrian area with no public transportation.
 So, prepare to walk a lot.

 House of the Blackheads

-The House of the Blackheads simply can’t go unnoticed during even such a short time as a six-hour layover in Riga.
-Located in the heart of Old Riga, the architectural masterpiece narrates about the Brotherhood of the Black Heads and the long history of the city.
+The House of the Blackheads in Old Town Riga simply can’t go unnoticed during even such a short time as a six-hour layover.
+Located in the heart of the medieval town, the architectural masterpiece narrates about the Brotherhood of the Black Heads and long history of the city.

 St. Peter’s Church

-St. Peter’s Church is another landmark of Riga that hardly escapes your sights during your short layover in the city.
-Known as Riga’s tallest church, it’s also one of the best places to enjoy iconic view of the red rood of the Old Town.
+St. Peter’s Church is another landmark in Riga that hardly escapes your sight during the long layover.
+Known as Riga’s tallest church, it’s also one of the best places to enjoy iconic views of the red roofs of the Old Town.

-Apart from its medieval look, the Cat House has little to do with the long history of Riga.
-The structure was built in the beginning of the 20th century.
+Apart from its medieval look, the Cat House has little to do with the rich historic heritage of Riga.
+The structure was built at the beginning of the 20th century.
 As suggested, the building received its name on account of wrought-copper cats on the corner turrets of the house.

-Home to architectural, cultural and historical heritage of different centuries, Riga Cathedral is one of the oldest buildings in Latvia.
+Center of the architectural, cultural, and historic heritage that span several centuries, Riga Cathedral is one of the oldest buildings in Latvia.

-Once a medieval fortification wall tower, the Powder Tower was added to the Latvian War Museum after its latest reconstruction from 1937 until 1940.
+Once a medieval fortification wall tower, the Powder Tower was added to the Latvian War Museum after its latest reconstruction that took place from 1937 until 1940.

-As a history fan, I’d strongly recommend finding the Swedish Gate during your short layover-visit in Riga.
-Situated in the Old Town, it’s the oldest remaining part of original Riga Wall.
+As a history fan, I’d strongly recommend finding the Swedish Gate during your long layover-visit to Riga.
+Located in the Old Town, it’s the oldest remaining part of the original Riga Wall.